 When transactions span multiple domains and if a server acting as a remote transaction sub-coordination fails and its URL changes, any ongoing transactions do not complete (commit or are rolled back) because the coordinator is unable to communicate with the remote domain's Admin server.
 The coordinator is unable to contact the sub-coordinator using the new URL and any ongoing transactions fail.
 The coordinator attempts the commit or rollback request until the AbandonTimeoutSeconds value is exceeded.
 See Section 4.4, "Abandoning Transactions" for more information.
-Any new transactions fail because the coordinator cannot contact the sub-coordinator.
-The TLOGs of the coordinator and sub-coordinators, excluding the moved server domain, must be deleted.
+Any new transactions fail because the coordinator and sub-coordinators, excluding the moved server domain, must be deleted.
 See Section 4.5.4, "How to Remove Transaction Records."